 % change year-on-year

-The table below looks at the demand and provides a guide to the median salaries quoted in IT jobs citing Salesforce.com within the Channel Islands region over the 6 months to 9 May 2021.
+The table below looks at the demand and provides a guide to the median salaries quoted in IT jobs citing Salesforce.com within the UK over the 6 months to 23 May 2022.

 The 'Rank Change' column provides an indication of the change in demand within each location based on the same 6 month period last year.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads across the Channel Islands region with a requirement for Salesforce.com.
+The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads with a requirement for Salesforce.com.

 The follow tables expand on the table above by listing co-occurrences grouped by category.